Fish in Chinese mythology: Wang Xiang

-In one of the stories depicting his exemplar filial piety, Wang Xiang (a young boy) went to the frozen river when his ill mother said that she wanted to eat some carp in winter; there he sat on the ice long enough to melt through the ice and a big carp immediately sprang out of the hole.
+In one of the stories depicting his exemplar filial piety, Wang Xiang went to the frozen river as a young boy when his ill mother said that she wanted to eat some carp in the winter.
+There, he sat on the ice long enough to melt it, and a big carp immediately sprang out of the hole.
 In another version, Wang Xiang removed his coat and shirt in the cold and melted the ice when the sat on the ice and cried more and more until the ice melted a hole in the ice through his hot tears and body heat; in this version, it is 2 carps which sprang out of the hole immediately.

 Fish-related legends and myths

 Other Chinese myths are related to fishes; some Chinese mythological motifs also involve fishermen or fish baskets or a fish trap.

 Fisherman

 Fuxi

 According to Chinese myth, the culture hero Fuxi invented fishing after the Great Flood catching fishes and making nets.'
 He is also credited for teaching how to eat fish.'

 A story tells that first Fuxi fished with his hands, but after observing a spider catching insects in its web, he invented the rattan net and used it to catch fish, which skill he passed on to his descendants.